-- Nya SFF (nSFF) is basically a funding vehicle for the owners that offers investors secured lending through a highly resilient structure. - We view Nya SFF as a BBB+ issuer, and we assign a stable outlook to our rating. - All bonds issued by Nya SFF share securities in a pledged security pool.
+- Nya Svensk FastighetsFinansiering AB (nSFF) is basically a funding vehicle for the owners that offers investors secured lending through a highly resilient structure. - We view nSFF as a BBB+ issuer with a stable outlook. - All bonds issued by nSFF share securities in a pledged security pool.